tc39/notes/meetings/2019-03/mar-26.md

 YK: ...

-MS: What semantic do you prefer for a RegExp searchValue?
+MLS: What semantic do you prefer for a RegExp searchValue?

 MB: If I had it my way, replaceAll wouldn't support RegExp at all, it would only support the new use case of global string replacement, and not do GetSubstitution etc. But I can see how this is more internally consistent within the language.
 We should probably match `matchAll` w.r.t. non-global RegExps.